junxit/us-congress-bills-117/metadata.md

 - 2022-05-18 — Mr. Takano moved to suspend the rules and pass the bill.
 - 2022-05-18 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 2 (Roll no. 217). (text: CR H5108-5109)
 - 2022-05-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 2 (Roll no. 217).
+- 2022-05-19 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.